 - Stability and balance exercises

-Because of the varying degrees of osteoporosis and the risk of fracture, certain exercises may be discouraged.
+Because of the varying degrees of osteoporosis and the risk of fracture, you might be discouraged from doing certain exercises.
 Ask your doctor or physical therapist whether you're at risk of osteoporosis-related problems, and find out what exercises are appropriate for you.

 Weight-bearing aerobic activities